jonhaddow/priors-park-CC/content/sections/latest-news.md

 image: https://gofund.me/5c27015d
 sermon-manager: false
 ---
-W﻿e have started a Gofundme page to help with the costs for the children to come to word Alive during Easter 2024.
+W﻿e have started a Gofundme page to help with the costs for the children to come to Word Alive during Easter 2024.
+(A week holiday in Wales)

 A﻿ donation and a share will be very gratefully received.